How to Make Friends And Get a Social Life

 Sometimes it just won't work out with someone.
 You'll get along at the time, and they may express an interest in hanging out in the future, but for whatever reason things don't materialize.
 They may be too busy, already have enough friends, or they don't think you're a good enough match for them.
 It happens to everyone and is nothing to get too down about.
 Keep the bigger picture in mind and continue meeting people.

-The whole 'taking initiative and don't give up too easily' thing can be a missing piece of the puzzle for people, but sometimes it still seems that no one is interested in you.
-You may want to check this out: When People Don't Seem Interested In Being Friends With You
+The whole "taking initiative and don't give up too easily" thing can be a missing piece of the puzzle for people, but sometimes it still seems that no one is interested in you.
+You may want to check this out:

 At other times it takes longer for things to develop, but stick with it.
 It may take a while before you get a chance to meet some people you're compatible with.
 After that, it may be a few months before you're consistently hanging around with each other.
 It may be a year or more before you feel like you're really, really friends with them.
 It often takes time to go from having no plans, to having plans with the same person every third weekend, to having plans with a variety of people three times a week.

 This article covered some general principles for making friends.
-While relying on those base concepts, the following articles cover making friends in particular circumstances:
+While drawing on those base concepts, the following articles cover making friends in particular circumstances: